Grokzen/docker-redis-cluster/README.md

 Or the built redis-cli tool inside the container that will connect to the cluster inside the container

     make cli

-## Include standalone redis instances

-Standalone instances is not enabled by default, but available to use to run 2 standalone redis instances that is not clustered.

-If running with plain docker run

-    docker run ... -e STANDALONE=true ...

-When running with docker-compose, set the environment variable on your system `REDIS_USE_STANDALONE=true` and start your container or modify the `docker-compose.yml` file

-    version: '2'
-    services:
-      redis-cluster:
-        ...
-      environment:
-        STANDALONE: 'true'

 ## Include sentinel instances